California communities bring Thanksgiving to wildfire survivors

 Al Roker and top chefs surprise California wildfire firefightersNov.
 21, 201809:07

 Four seating times were scheduled.
-Additionally, organizers planned to "provide evacuees at all official shelters with a Thanksgiving meal at the shelters themselves," according to a statement from the Paradise Emergency Operations Center.
+In addition, organizers planned to "provide evacuees at all official shelters with a Thanksgiving meal at the shelters themselves," according to a statement from the Paradise Emergency Operations Center.

-Robin Gregory, spokeswoman for Sierra Nevada Brewing Co. said beer, unfortunately, would not be served.
+Robin Gregory, a spokeswoman for Sierra Nevada Brewing Co., said beer, unfortunately, would not be served.
 "It's an all-ages event," she said.

 Some evacuees celebrated the holiday at the homes of family members who have been providing temporary shelter.